Choosing landscape evergreens

 Disease and insect problems

 Pest resistance is another topic worth studying before choosing landscape evergreens.
 No tree or shrub is completely immune to insect or disease attack, but experience with evergreens commonly grown in Minnesota has proved some to be less susceptible than others.
 Proper location and good cultural practices are often extremely useful in minimizing pest damage.
 Investigating the probability, symptoms, and necessary control measures of frequent pests can help you select evergreens to fit your maintenance plans.
-Consult your local Minnesota Extension Service office, the Minnesota Landscape Arboretum, or local nurseries about pest problems with any evergreen tree or shrub you are considering.
+Consult your local Minnesota Extension office, the Minnesota Landscape Arboretum, or local nurseries about pest problems with any evergreen tree or shrub you are considering.

 Useful notes on some landscape evergreens